 The crown-jewel of area trail running.
 (Some history.)
 Easy to get to, lots of miles, frequent chances to run with others.
 The trails can be unusable over the winter because once there’s snow, many of the trails get little direct-sun and hazardous conditions create problems.
 The spring-melt can also be a problem as the trail can get very slick.

 The Friends of the Rockefeller has a great MAP.
-Sleepy Hollow HS is not marked, but it is in the lower left-hand corner.
-One MAJOR caveat: The trail to the left (west) of Swan Lake just past a farm.
-(This the red-farm landmark.)
-In fact it continues until shortly after it appears to end, at a “T” intersection.
-This is important because it is one of the most popular ways into the Park.
-They have been informed.
+Sleepy Hollow HS is not marked, but it is in the lower left-hand corner, where you see the OCA (the red line surrounded by green) pass Route 448.
+Just south of Route 448 there is the parking lot.
 Also, people frequently get lost there.
 If you know how to get from Swan Lake to SHHS, you’ll be fine because everyone knows where Swan Lake is.
 Just fine the trail (FM) to the left of the lake and head south and then turn right at the “T”.
 That’ll take you right to a road that’ll take you right to SHHS.

 Also, many non-runners use these trails so as always be polite and courteous.
 Try not to get more than two abreast.
 Rules of Use.
 The number of runners in the area around Swan Lake to no more than 4 so use common sense there as well.
 Efforts have been made to ban running in certain spots, and it is banned by the Visitor’s Center, so it is important that we behave.

 Many groups meet on week-end mornings at Sleepy Hollow High School.
 You generally catch a group any time between 8 and 10.
-I try to participate in a last-Sunday-of-the-month run at 8am.
-I also suggest Twitter users use the hashtag #RockiesNY.
-Put down When want to meet, How far, How fast and if enough people do it it’ll be useful.
+For example the Rivertown Runners go out at 8 sharp on Saturdays and Sundays.
+(The Club has an active Facebook page with regular notices of get togethers at and near the Rockies.)
 Also, you can get there by train from Manhattan.
 I’ve info at the bottom of the page.

 From Sleepy Hollow HS, cross Route 448 and you’ll see the Old Croton Aqueduct Trail.
-When you reach a very quiet street, cross it, into a driveway, and you’ll see the continuation of the trail.
+The header above is the green-OCA post where the entrance is.
+When you reach a very quiet street, cross it, to the left and into a driveway, and you’ll see the continuation of the trail.
 About 3/4 of a mile in, you’ll see the Rockies to your right.
 There’s a low stone-wall.
 It has two openings close to one another.
 I take the second because you just go through the wall and head straight and you’re heading up the first hill.
 When coming back, be careful; there’s often a bit of mud right at the wall.
+The following video is taken at the entrance.

 With those caveats in mind, the Rockies has very few flat stretches.
 There are loads of little ups-and-downs, often in switchback format.
 So it is surprisingly tough for long rus, but the downs allow for recovery.
 But you can’t beat the surface and just the feel of the place.
 Also, there can be wide temperature differences, as some areas, such as thirteen bridges trail, don’t get much sun and are near water.